What is Sport Premium?

 Lord Coe, 2005

-At Short Wood we believe it is important for all children to be given the opportunity to participate in competitive sport, through both intra and inter sports competitions.
-The school aims to introduce children to a range of sporting activities and to encourage them to appreciate how such interests can “enrich” their lives.
+At Short Wood, we believe it is important for all children to be given the opportunity to participate in competitive sport, through both intra and inter sports competitions.
+Our school aims to introduce children to a range of sporting activities and to encourage them to appreciate how such interests can enrich their lives.

 We believe that Physical Education and sport play a vital role in the physical, social, emotional and intellectual development of children.
 Physical Education and sport are central in giving children the knowledge and understanding in order to make a positive impact on their own health and well-being.
 The physical education curriculum at Short Wood Primary School aims to provide children with the opportunity to take part in a wide range of sports and physical activities, carried out in a safe and supportive environment, where effort and hard-work, as well as success, are celebrated.

 We are proud of the current PE curriculum provision at our school and of the wealth of extra-curricular opportunities that we provide for our pupils.
 We have a wide range of Sporting Clubs: Swimming, Football, Cricket, Rounders, Hockey, Cross Country, Tag Rugby, Multi Skills and Netball.
 Intra-school competitions also feature in our school sporting calendar as well as our yearly Early Years, KS1 Lower KS2 and Upper KS2 Sports Days.
 In addition to this, we attend a wide range of sporting competitions with our Wrekin Cluster group.